Federal Funding Cuts to Colorado

 The map below displays federal fund reductions across Colorado, organized by county and congressional districts.
 Users can click on a specific area to view more information about the total amount of funding reduced and areas most affected.
 Filters are available to further refine the data as needed.

 The totals on this map are estimated, actual distribution may vary.
 Estimates are based upon county level location of recipients or the estimated beneficiaries of the services provided by the state (e.g. grants that award acreage by county).
 For counties that are split between congressional districts, selecting the district on the map to the right will limit the data presented in that county to only the proportion covered by that congressional district.
-Some funds may not be fully represented in the geographic distributions, as they could not be allocated to a specific location (e.g. staffing, etc.) As a result, totals presented in the topline data may exceed the sums shown in the geographic breakdowns.
+We have additionally added a feature to allow for two options in reviewing split county information between congressional districts: based upon the proportion of a county’s geographic land size in the congressional district or based upon the county’s population share within the congressional district.
+Some funds/grants may not be fully represented in the geographic distributions, as they could not be allocated to a specific location (e.g. staffing, etc.) As a result, totals presented in the topline data may exceed the sums shown in the geographic breakdowns.

 Reconciliation and Other Immediate Congressional Funding Issues